Installing Docker on the Raspberry Pi

 You are now safe to start using Docker for your project, such as setting up a Docker swarm with your Raspberry Pi.

-Docker containers are a great way of quickly deploying software onto your device.
+Docker containers are a great way to quickly deploy software to your device.

-f you have found any issues with installing Docker, then feel free to drop a comment below.
+If you have encountered any issues installing Docker, feel free to leave a comment below.

 Kind regards,